 Intercom Select Button - Press the [SELECT] button to choose between 2-wire or 4-wire intercom systems.
 The green LED will indicate the current mode of the intercom channel.
-If the base station is connected to a 2-wire system, such as Audiocom (Telex), RTS TW or Clearcom, set the intercom to 2-wire.
-If it is connected to a four-wire system, such as RTS Matrix, set the intercom to 4-wire.
-It is also possible to have intercom A connected to a 2-wire system and intercom B connected to a 4-wire system or vice versa.
-The selection is retained in non-volatile memory, so it will come-up where last left if the unit is power cycled.
+If the base station is connected to a 2-wire system, such as Audiocom (Telex), RTS TW or Clear-Com, set the intercom to 2-wire.
+If it is connected to a four-wire system, such as Matrix type system, set the intercom to 4-wire.
+The selection is retained in non-volatile memory, so it will come up where last left if the unit is power cycled.